20 Valentine’s Day activities for kids, including STEAM arts & crafts, candy heart activities, hands-on math, and science experiments for February.

 7 – Sugar Aunts – Valentines Day Noodle Garland

-Craft projects with ‘unusual’ craft supplies is always a fun activity.
+Craft projects with ‘unusual’ craft supplies are always a fun activity.
 Students will have a blast painting different shaped pieces of pasta that they can then use to decorate hearts.

 8 – Fun-A-Day – Fine Motor Valentines Craft – Beaded Name Hearts